influxdata/telegraf/docs/CONFIGURATION.md

   set to 0, persist interval is disabled.

 - **round_statefile_persist_interval**:
-  Rounds persist interval to 'interval' ie, if interval="10s" then always persist state on :00, :10, :20, etc.
+  Rounds persist interval to 'statefile_persist_interval' ie, if statefile_persist_interval ="10m" then always persist state on :00, :10, :20, etc.

 - **always_include_local_tags**:
   Ensure tags explicitly defined in a plugin will *always* pass tag-filtering